palantirnet/drupal-skeleton/docs/general/drupal_development.md

 1. Run `drush cex -y` to export the environment-specific config.
 1. Carefully review the changes in git before pushing.
 Be sure not to commit any changes you weren't expecting.
 1. If your config should apply to multiple environments (i.e. "staging" and "production", you'll need to repeat this process for those environments
-1. Change your `settings.php` back to "development" when finished
+1. Change your `settings.build.php` back to "development" when finished

 #### Importing development-only config